A fantastic panorama

 Research on the Schauinsland

-For many visitors, it is surprising that an observatory for solar research was built on the mountain.
-It was completed in 1943 and from then on it was researched for a long time.
-Now, after several refurbishments, it is mainly used for training new students and testing equipment.
-The Kiepenheuer Institute also offers guided tours in it.
-However, interested parties should find out when the Guided Tours take place as they are not offered all the time.
+It comes as a surprise to many visitors that an observatory for solar research was built on the mountain.
+It was completed in 1943 and from that point onwards research was carried out in it for a long time.
+After several renovations, it is now mainly used for training new students and testing equipment.
+The Kiepenheuer Institute also offers guided tours.
+However, those interested should find out when the tours take place, as they are not offered all the time.

 As already mentioned, the partially untouched nature on the Schausinsland is impressive.
 In this picture of nature, windbeams should not be missing.
 Here, amateur photographers can take pictures that can otherwise only be seen in professional calendars or wall paintings.
 This type of tree is too beautiful to be simply passed by.
 It should also be mentioned here that especially in stormy times, i.e. on autumnal days, the sight is a pleasure that can best be captured with a camera.